GoogleCloudPlatform/professional-services/examples/cloudml-collaborative-filtering/README.md

 5. Create a user neural net and item neural net from the input layers, ensuring that the final layers are the same size.
 6. Compute the cosine similarity between the final layers of the user and item nets.
-Feed the similarity through the sigmoid function to get a value between 0 and 1.
+Take the absolute value to get a value between 0 and 1.
-7. Calculate error using RMSE and train the model.
+7. Calculate error using log loss and train the model.
-8. Evaluate the model performance by, for each review, finding the `k` most similar items for the user and using the predictions to compute recall.
+8. Evaluate the model performance by sampling 1000 random items and calculating the average precision@k when each positive sample's item is ranked against these random items for the sample's user.
 9. Export a `SavedModel` for use in serving.

 ### Execution